Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 6. Click the [SAVE] button to leave the header definition.
    The *Exporter definitions* view is displayed.

-7. Continue specifying the header file segments until you have specified all fields that your business partner require.
+7. Continue specifying the header file segments until you have specified all fields that your business partner requires.
 By doing this, do not specify the segments that are relevant for the line item export.
-For the INVOIC, it is the *SG26* or *SG27* segment that contains the *S_LIN* specification for the line item export.
+For the INVOIC, it is the *SG26* segment that contains the *S_LIN* specification for the line item export.
 For detailed information, see [Prepare line item export](#prepare-line-item-export).

 ## Prepare line item export

 In order to be able to export the individual line items of an invoice with specific data sources later, the relevant line item group of an EDIFACT message must be specified to be exported as a whole.
 You have to do this here in the header definition file settings.
-After you have prepared the line item export, you can define the definition for the line items, see [Manage definitions](./01_ManageDefinitions.md).

 This procedure shows how you must prepare the line item section of the message, so that the *DataHub Exporter* can add all line items to an invoice message later.